 Alanya - an introduction

-Turkey’s land mass covers some 780,000 km2 and has numerous resort towns along its Mediterranean, Aegean and Black Sea coastlines.
-One of the most stunning and vibrant of these resorts – and a timeless draw to millions of people annually – is Alanya, affectionately known as the ‘Pearl of the Turkish Riviera’.
+Turkey’s land mass covers nearly 780,000 km2 and at around 8.400 km, its coastline length is one of the longest of all worldwide tourism destinations.
+There are numerous resort towns dotted along this coastline – one of the most stunning and vibrant of these is Alanya, located in the southern Mediterranean region and affectionately referred to as the ‘Pearl of the Turkish Riviera’.

-Alanya’s beaches are some of the best to be found in all of Turkey, lapped by the clear and warm waters of the Mediterranean Sea and with the magnificent Taurus mountains providing a dramatic backdrop.
+Alanya’s beaches are some of the best to be found in all of Turkey, lapped by the clear, warm waters of the Mediterranean Sea and with the imposing Taurus mountains providing a dramatic backdrop.

-By today’s standards it is a modern and contemporary resort town offering a wealth of amenities that are at least the equal of other popular overseas resorts.
-Alanya has welcomed more than 3.5 million tourist visitors for the last 3 consecutive years and last year accounted for 10% all of Turkish tourism revenue.
-There are numerous options for accommodation, such as sprawling, all-inclusive hotels, small and cosy guest houses and private apartments that are available for rent.
+By today’s standards it is a modern and contemporary resort town, offering a wealth of amenities that are at least the equal of other popular overseas resorts.
+Alanya has hosted around 5 million tourists visitors for the last 3 consecutive years and last year accounted for around 10% of all Turkish tourism revenue.
+As one would expect for a resort with the largest bed capacity in the Mediterranean, there are numerous options for accommodation, from sprawling, all-inclusive hotels to small and cozy guest houses.
+In addition, there are an ever increasing number of private apartments that are available for rent.

 The resort of Alanya seems to have it all.
-Affordable and easily accessible, open all year round, a fabulous natural landscape, 300 days of sunshine a year and rich in sites of cultural and historical significance.
-All of this, combined with ‘blue flag’ beaches, an abundant choice of nightlife and a friendly welcome from the locals, means that Alanya ticks all the boxes for so many people.
+Affordable and easily accessible, 300 days of sunshine a year and a wealth of sites of cultural and historical significance.
+All of this – combined with numerous ‘blue flag’ beaches, an abundant choice of nightlife and a friendly welcome from the locals – means that Alanya ticks all the right boxes for so many people.

-The height of the Taurus mountains significantly impact upon the climate.
-Rising to an average height of some 1.300 metres (and a maximum of 3.000 metres), this impact is two-fold: firstly, they protect the city from the cool, northerly winds, resulting in a unique, almost sub-tropical climate.
-Secondly, the ambient air temperature is maintained, meaning that bathing in the sea is possible almost all year round – the average sea temperature is around 21C (72F) annually, with a high of 29C (84F) during the hottest months.
+The imposing Taurus mountains run parallel to the coastline and the height of these have significant impact upon the climate.
+Rising to an average height of some 1.300 metres, this impact is two-fold: firstly, they provide a natural barrier against the winds from the north, resulting in a unique, almost sub-tropical climate; secondly, this barrier effect ensures that the ambient sea temperature is maintained, meaning that swimming is possible almost all year round – the average sea temperature is around 21C (72F) annually, with a high of 29C (84F) during the hottest months.

-Given the pervading weather conditions and the extremely fertile land, Alanya is an important agricultural region and a diverse range of vegetables and fruits are cultivated here.
+Given the pervading weather conditions and the extremely fertile land, Alanya is an important agricultural centre and a diverse range of vegetables and fruit are grown here.

-Cleopatra beach stretches for 2 km out to the west of the city centre.
-According to legend, the name originates from 37 BC when the Roman emperor Marc Anthony gifted parts of the city to his Egyptian queen.
-The equally beautiful Keykubat beach stretches out to the east and the shallow waters make it a perfect for bathing.
-Both beaches are ideal for sun-worshippers and sun loungers and parasols are available for hire for a small fee.
+The golden sands of Cleopatra beach stretch out for 2 km to the west of the city centre.
+According to legend, the name originates from 37 BC when the Roman emperor Mark Anthony gifted parts of the city to his Egyptian queen.
+The equally stunning Keykubat beach stretches out to the east and its shallow waters make it a perfect choice for bathing.
 Numerous cafe-bars are dotted along both beaches and a wide range of water sports are on offer.

-The wider world is finally realising that Alanya has so much stacked in its favour as both a holiday and second home destination – it is no surprise to find that Alanya is now the single most popular resort in Turkey, for both numbers of tourism visitors and second home owners.
+The wider world is coming to realize that Alanya has so much stacked in its favour as a holiday destination and as a place in which to own a home in the sun – it is no surprise to find that Alanya is now the single most popular resort in Turkey, for both numbers of tourism visitors and second home owners from overseas.